ThatoneKurdishSE/ThatoneKurdishSE/README.md

 💥  Who am I?

    - 👩🏽‍💻Raz here!
 I like languages 🧠 + flying ✈️ .
-I am a software developer with lots of energy to ✨ beautify ✨ already beautiful backends.
+I am a software developer who wants to ✨ beautify ✨ apps.

 💥  What kinda techs do I like?